 - participate fully and positively in their lessons and co-curricular activities, and to complete all work on time - arrive at school on time and attend until the end of the school day.
 Approval must be sought for all absences or variations to attendance - complete all work and assessment tasks to the best of their ability - be present for and/or hand in assessment tasks at the required time.
-Unless there is proven illness or misadventure, late submission will incur a penalty of 20% of the weighted mark for each day late.
+If a student is absent on the day of an assessment task, they should present a medical certificate/letter from parents to the Deputy Principal on their first day back at school and complete an Illness/Misadventure application (available from the DP) within five school days of the original task.
+Students absent on the day a hand-in task is due should still submit the task on the due date and time via email or teams (as per instructions on the Assessment Task Notification). - unless there is proven illness or misadventure, late submission will incur a penalty of 20% of the weighted mark for each day late.
 Note that weekends count as 2 days, long weekends as 3 days - ensure that any questions about marks, grades or comments awarded for an individual piece of work are resolved at the time the work is handed back - demonstrate through effort and achievement, he/she has met the requirements of the course - ensure all work is their own.
 Plagiarism will not be tolerated and all 'take home' tasks must be the original work of the student.
 Any student found to have committed plagiarism will be given zero for that task